leonidpur/thriftvsgrpc/README.md

 In general, both are considered as best performers.

 In my test, the same test framework tests “logically identical“ Thrift and gRpc calls.
 What's measured?
-I measure time taken by clients-side function which:
+* Client-side performance
+* Client-side standard deviation
+* Server-side performance

+_Client-side performance_ (in bits per second) is amount of data transfered where time is taken for point to point operation from client's point of view:
-1. packs input in client from user’s entities to machine-generated types
+1. Start of time.
+In client side: packing input from user’s entities to machine-generated types
 2. call to interface method
-3. In server-side, implementation function extracts data from generated types and packs machine-generated return value
+3. In server-side: implementation(callback) function extracts data from generated types to user's entities and packs machine-generated return value
 4. Client waits for return of the interface method.
+End of time

 In other words, it should indicate how efficient is the full-stack of client/server RPC.
+(CSP)

+_Standard deviation_ is a deviation of "Client-side performance" measurements (SD).
+It should give me an idea about how predictable(or consistent) the delay is.

+_Server-side performance_ in bits per second (SSP) In multiclient environment, overall time is measured from appearence if the first client call to the completion of the last client's call.

-I used 2 benchmarks
+I used 2 benchmarks.
+500 calls of:
-Getting of 1 Mb of “binary” (method A)
-Setting and getting of array of structs (method B) where the “struct” is:
+Client gets from server 100 Kb of “binary” (method A) Client sets and gets back array of structs (method B) where the “struct” is:

 -----------------------------------------------------------------------
 >